michael-j-faulkner/GraphicsFinalProject/README.md

 environment with working physics so that the user can dynamically experience how the portals connect the world.
 The inspiration for this project was the game <a href="https://store.steampowered.com/app/400/Portal/">Portal</a> developed by Valve.

-I developped the code within `main.cpp`.
+I developed the code within `main.cpp`.
 In order to run, the program requires `cow.cpp` and `snail.cpp`, which are two files developped by Jim Bern, the professor of the course, to be used on each of our assignments. `cow.cpp` is a wrapper around GLFW (a windowing library for OpenGL) that provides some utility functions to speed up development. `snail.cpp` is a simple linear algebra library to perform matrix operations.